 Usually not!
 Although most surgeons use surgical drains, with Dr. Passaretti's meticulous technique and gentle tissue handling techniques and the meticulous remodeling of empty space, Dr. Passaretti has found that he can avoid surgical drains in 99% of his patients.
 This also helps to reduce the risk of outside contamination of the surgical field, one of the many reasons why he has a 0% infection rate for his breast surgeries.

 To ensure minimal scarring, the en bloc procedure is usually performed through your existing surgical scar.
 But since the implant and capsule are removed as one unit, the scar is often longer than that from a typical breast augmentation - usually about four or five inches.
 In the end, the size of your scar will depend on the size of your breast and the size of the implant.
 Dr. Passaretti understands that minimizing external scar tissue is important, and works with each patient to create a treatment plan that prevents harm to the body wherever possible.

-While a breast lift is not required, many women choose to undergo a lift at the same time as their implant removal.
+While a breast lift is not required, many women choose to undergo a breast lift at the same time as their implant removal.
 If the breast skin is stretched or the nipple is situated too low, a breast lift (or mastopexy) can help reshape, elevate, and rejuvenate the breast.
 Many plastic surgeons will not perform a breast lift at the same time as the En Bloc procedure, but Dr. Passaretti has the surgical experience and skill to safely combine the two procedures for virtually all of the patients who desire it.